 Josh is a veteran strategist.
 As the Chief Strategy Officer for Share Our Strength, Josh was responsible for developing, implementing, and launching the long-term strategy for the No Kid Hungry campaign, the organization’s national effort to end childhood hunger in America.
 He led a transformational shift in the organization’s strategy and structure that resulted in the organization adopting a keen, metrics-driven focus on enabling access to nutrition for low-income kids and families across the country.
 He defined and managed the organization’s role and relationships at the federal, state, and local levels, building the organization’s fundraising capacity, increasing its profile among key influencers, measuring organizational impact, and fostering inter-departmental collaboration around Share Our Strength’s organizational goals.
 Through his work with No Kid Hungry, Josh developed numerous corporate partnerships with companies including Arby’s, Walmart, and Sodexo, adding significant business value to those corporations.

 Josh also served as the National Basketball Association’s Vice President of Community Relations, where he led the league’s global philanthropic and public service platform, NBA Cares.
-He pioneered programs with current and prospective NBA/WNBA marketing partners to establish joint social responsibility programs (including T-Mobile, Toyota, Pitney Bowes, and adidas), driving significant revenue for the league, which remain a core focus of the NBA today.
-During his tenure the NBA expanded its social responsibility programs across Europe in conjunction with the growth of the league’s global popularity.
-Prior to his work at the NBA, Josh served Associate Dean at The New School’s Milano School of lnternational Affairs, Management and Urban Policy, where he led strategic planning, marketing, and communications for the nationally recognized graduate school.
+By honing in on his expertise in corporate philanthropy, Josh was able to pioneer programs with current and prospective NBA/WNBA marketing partners to establish joint social responsibility programs (including T-Mobile, Toyota, Pitney Bowes, and adidas), driving significant revenue for the league, which remain a core focus of the NBA today.
+During his tenure, the NBA expanded its social responsibility programs across Europe in conjunction with the growth of the league’s global popularity.
+Prior to his work at the NBA, Josh served as Associate Dean at The New School’s Milano School of lnternational Affairs, Management and Urban Policy, where he led strategic planning, marketing, and communications for the nationally recognized graduate school.
 He developed and implemented extensive public programming to enhance Milano’s brand.
 Josh also conceptualized and conducted special events geared towards a broad and deep participation in urban affairs on a national level.

 As Chief Strategy Officer for Share Our Strength, Wachs led the development, launch, and growth of the No Kid Hungry campaign.
 Wachs enhanced organizational visibility, advocacy, partnership, and fundraising capabilities at the national, state, and local levels – ultimately scaling No Kid Hungry’s presence and impact across all 50 states.